simularity/RubyPengine/README.md

 ### Strings

 Notice that Bob's name is an atom.
-Prolog also has "real strings", and "codes strings".
+Prolog also has "real strings" (in double quotes), and "codes strings" (in backticks).
 All get converted to Ruby Strings.

 ### Nondeterminism

 Now, if we happen to have two Bob Smiths in the company?
 We'll get two rows of data.
 If there is no Bob Smith, we'll get no data.
-So Queries always return an iterator.
+So Queries are an an iterator.

 One tricky bit about this.
 Prolog returns all the ways it can 'prove' the employee info is true.
 This sometimes means it will return multiple copies of a single answer.
 If you need rows to be distinct, work with the Prolog programmer.